-(a) A naked license is a trademark license in which the licensor does not sufficiently control the licensee's use of the mark, causing abandonment of the licensor's rights.
+51 (a) A naked license is a trademark license in which the licensor does not sufficiently control the licensee's use of the mark, causing abandonment of the licensor's rights.
 Moore Business Forms, Inc. v.
 Ryu, 960 F.2d 486 (5th Cir.
-1992) (Consent-to-use distinguished from naked license). (b) Failure to police or acquiescence occurs when a trademark owner fails to enforce his rights against infringers for long enough and in appropriate circumstances that his rights are abandoned due to the mark losing its distinctiveness. (c) Assignment in gross is an assignment of the mark apart from its goodwill, which comprises trademark abandonment. interstate Net Bank v.
-Net B@nk, Inc., 348 F.Supp 2d 340 (NJ 2004).
+1992) (Consent-to-use distinguished from naked license). (b) Failure to police or acquiescence occurs when a trademark owner fails to enforce his rights against infringers for long enough and in appropriate circumstances that the trademark owner's rights are abandoned due to the mark losing its distinctiveness. (c) Assignment in gross is an assignment of the mark apart from its goodwill, which comprises trademark abandonment. interstate Net Bank v.
+Net B@nk, Inc., 348 F.Supp 2d 340 (NJ 2004) ("[A]n assignment without the transfer of physical assets will only be upheld where the assignee 'is producing a product or providing a service which is substantially similar to that of the assignor "" (emphasis of Court, citations omitted).
 These are technical matters with many nooks and crannies for the unwary.